bzliu94/cs61a_fa07/README.md

 Works with UCB Scheme.

 Course is about LISt Processing and survey of many ideas in computer science regularized to use one syntactic-structure-less language, taking advantage of the language's bias towards transparency and modularity.
+Course is said to be about structure (nested and enlarged lists) and interpretation (reacting to nested and enlarged lists).

 ## How to use with Ubuntu 64-bit 16.04 LTS